Appease/InvokeVSTestConsole/README.md

 ####What is it?

-A [PoshDevOps](https://github.com/PoshDevOps/PoshDevOps) step that invokes [VSTest.Console.exe](https://msdn.microsoft.com/en-us/library/jj155796.aspx)
+A [PoshDevOps](https://github.com/PoshDevOps/PoshDevOps) task that invokes [VSTest.Console.exe](https://msdn.microsoft.com/en-us/library/jj155796.aspx)

 ####How do I install it?